Sri Lankans storm prime minister's office, demanding he quit as well | Law-Order

 - Sri Lanka

-Barely hours after Sri Lankan President Gotabaya Rajapaksa fled the country on Wednesday, hundreds of people were demanding the resignation of the prime minister as well as fighting street battles with riot police.
+Barely hours after Sri Lankan President Gotabaya Rajapaksa fled the country on Wednesday, hundreds of people were demanding the resignation of the prime minister as well and fighting street battles with security forces, some armed with assault rifles.
+"Ranil go home!" they chanted before storming the office of Prime Minister Ranil Wickremesinghe in Colombo.
+Wickremesinghe's whereabouts could not be immediately confirmed by Reuters.

-"Ranil go home!" they chanted as they tried to storm the office of Prime Minister Ranil Wickremesinghe.
-Police fired repeated rounds of tear gas and Wickremesinghe, who was acting as the president in his absence, declared a nationwide emergency and clamped a curfew in the city and surrounding areas.
+Police fired repeated rounds of tear gas and Wickremesinghe, acting as the president in Rajapaksa's absence, said in a video statement he was working to declare a nationwide emergency.
+The protesters see him as an ally of Rajapaksa and want him out.

+In a courtyard, a group of peaceful protesters gathered to sing revolutionary Sinhala songs, while armed military personnel sat inside an airconditioned room nearby.
+Other armed security personnel ushered protesters through an airy room on the floor above, where Reuters had interviewed Wickremesinghe in late May.

+The plush furniture had been pushed to the corners and access to Wickremesinghe's main office, adjoining the staircase, was blocked.
+'MOMENTOUS DAY'

-In contrast to the street battles at the prime minister's office, hundreds of people queued peacefully to tour Gotabaya's official residence, just a few kilometers (miles) away.
+A few kilometers (miles) away hundreds of people had queued peacefully to tour Gotabaya's official residence.
 K.K.
 Subasinghe was one of those in the line waiting to go into the home of the once-feared former soldier, who boarded a Sri Lankan air force aircraft and fled to the Maldives early on Wednesday morning, accompanied by his wife and two bodyguards.

-"While we were suffering, they asked us to grow our food and ride on cycles," Subasinghe said he expected massive celebrations when Rajapaksa finally resigned, although there was still some trepidation among others in the queue that he would quit.
+"While we were suffering, they asked us to grow our own food and ride on cycles."
+Subasinghe said he expected massive celebrations if Rajapaksa resigned, although there was still some trepidation among others in the queue that he would actually quit.

 "We'll celebrate this momentous day," he said.
 "I think that the protest will become stronger than July 9 if he doesn't resign."
-The crowds circled the gardens surrounding the two-story colonial-era building, where some napped in the grass and others took selfies on their mobile phones.
+The crowds circled the gardens of the colonial-era building, where some napped in the grass and others took selfies on their mobile phones.

-Volunteers guided groups past the president's swimming pool, where protesters had partied last week.
+Volunteers guided groups past the president's swimming pool.
 A lone young man was in the murky grey waters as they passed by.
 Inside the main building, Subasinghe and his family could only access a small portion of the ground floor.
 The rest, including the bedroom and large halls, had been roped off by protest organizers.

 Next to an adjoining building, a BMW 7 Series luxury sedan stood parked, its fuel cap pried open.
 "I never expected this sort of luxury," said Subasinghe's elder brother, M.D.
 Chandradasa, as they finished their tour of the residence.